 In terms of home solar EV charging, the answer is no – you don’t need battery storage for it to work.
-With all the solar-compatible EV chargers, you can simply plug your EV in when your PV system is generating solar energy, and your EV will charge.
+With all solar electric car chargers, you can simply plug your EV in when your PV system is generating solar energy, and your EV will charge.

 There are benefits to battery storage, though.
 For example, as previously mentioned, you cannot charge during the night with solar.
 So, to ensure the lowest carbon charging method, or if your preferred charging time is in the evening, you could save solar energy in a battery store and then use it at night.
 Alternatively, you could charge your battery storage with electricity generated from your solar panels every day, even when you don’t need to top up your EV.
 You could then use the saved energy when you desperately need to fully charge on another day.
 By storing excess energy, you decrease dependency on the Grid and become more self-sufficient too.

-On the other hand, some solar-compatible home EV chargers can’t coordinate with battery storage, meaning you would only charge when plugged in and the sun is out.
+On the other hand, some solar electric car chargers can’t coordinate with battery storage, meaning you would only charge when plugged in and the sun is out.
 Battery storage can also be an expensive investment.

 All in all, it’s a personal preference as to whether you invest in battery storage.

-To charge your EV, you will need a solar-compatible smart home charger.
+Yes, to charge your electric car with solar panels, you will need a solar-compatible EV charger.

-Solar compatible means it has solar integration.
-However, if the unit is solar compatible, you will usually need to purchase an add-on to be able to charge with solar.
-If an EV charger says solar ready, it means the unit is capable of charging your EV on its own, and an add-on isn’t needed for it to do so.
+Typically, if the charger is solar compatible, you will usually need to purchase an add-on to be able to charge with solar.
+On the other hand, if an EV charger is solar-ready, the unit is capable of charging your EV on its own, and an add-on cost isn’t needed for it to do so.

-The benefits – cheaper and cleaner energy – make investing in a solar charger worthwhile.
+The benefits of solar electric car chargers– cheaper and cleaner energy, especially – make investing in a solar charger worthwhile.
 Moreover, except for the Zappi, you wouldn’t need to break the bank by choosing a home EV charger with solar capabilities over one that doesn’t.
 Why?
-Because typically, EV chargers with solar integration are around the same price as others without (for example, the VCHRGD Seven and Hypervolt Home 2.0).
+Typically, EV chargers with solar integration are around the same price as others without (for example, the VCHRGD Seven).

-To fully access everything the Zappi has to offer, you would need to invest in their range of products, such as the Eddi and the Harvi, which add up quickly!
-So, unless you are wanting to charge with wind-generated power or you want to divert excess energy back into your heating systems, other solar chargers will do the job at a cheaper cost.
+To fully access everything the Zappi has to offer, you would need to invest in their range of products, such as the Eddi and the Harvi, which add up quickly.
+So, unless you want to charge with wind-generated power or you want to divert excess energy back into your heating systems, other solar chargers will do the job at a cheaper cost.

-Of course, you’ll need a solar PV system at home for solar EV charging to work!
-Therefore, if you don’t have a solar PV system, it would be a hefty investment and need further deliberation.
-That being said, by investing in a solar unit for the same price, you are guaranteed a future-proof unit, so if you decide to invest in solar panels in the future, you are good to go!
+Of course, you’ll need a solar PV system at home for solar EV charging to work.
+With this in mind, if you don’t have a solar PV system, it would be a hefty investment and need further deliberation.
+That being said, by investing in a solar unit for the same price, you are guaranteed a future-proof unit, so if you decide to invest in solar panels in the future, you are good to go.

 This type of electric charger has it's own cable to charge your car.